SAN FRANCISCO — Plans to build new courthouses in Los Banos, Sonora and Modesto made it through another round of budget cuts Thursday.

 For now at least, the local projects are good to go.

 Brian McCabe, presiding judge of Merced County Superior Court, said he's happy the Los Banos' courthouse project still has a green light.
 "It was an excruciatingly competitive process but we can't be more pleased with the results, and we eagerly anticipate the project moving forward in the near future," he said.

 The latest round of courthouse cuts was caused by California lawmakers shifting about $600 million in Long Beach court expenses to the state's courthouse construction budget.

 That money will be used to cover leasing costs for a privately built Long Beach courthouse, which will be finished next fall.

-Twenty-four other California courthouses construction projects -- not counting the ones in Long Beach and Stockton -- previously had been approved.
+Twenty-four other California courthouse construction projects -- not counting the ones in Long Beach and Stockton -- previously had been approved.
 Now only 20 will be built.

 The Los Banos courthouse staying on the list of projects to be funded is encouraging to some in the county.

-Last week Linda Romero Soles, executive officer for Merced County Superior Court, said the Los Banos project is in a better position than many others because the land for the courthouse has already been purchased.
+Last week, Linda Romero Soles, executive officer for Merced County Superior Court, said the Los Banos project is in a better position than many others because the land for the courthouse has been purchased.